folio-org/raml-module-builder/README.md

 Note that clients should **continue on the next page when `totalRecords = offset + limit`** because there may be more records.

+This is the exact hit count guarantee for RMB >= 30.2.4 and for RMB < 30.0.0:

+`totalRecords` is the exact number if the exact number is less than 1000.

+If `totalRecords` is less than 1000 it is the exact number.

+Otherwise an estimation is returned.

+Replace 1000 by `exactCount` configuration value if configured differently.

-This is the exact count guarantee:
+This is the exact count guarantee for RMB from 30.0.0 to 30.2.3:

-If a result set has a `totalRecords` value that is less than 1000 then it is the exact count; if it is 1000 or more it may be an estimate.
+If a result set has a `totalRecords` value that is less than 1000 then it is the exact number; if it is 1000 or more it may be an estimate.

-If the exact count is less than 1000 then `totalRecords` almost always contains the exact count; only when PostgreSQL estimates it to be more than 4*1000 then it contains that overestimation.
+If the exact number is less than 1000 then `totalRecords` almost always contains the exact number; only when PostgreSQL estimates it to be more than 4*1000 then it contains that overestimation.

-Replace 1000 by `exactCount` if configured differently.
+Replace 1000 by `exactCount` configuration value if configured differently.

 ## Metadata